LOGBOOK

 Context-dependent buttons in the log row

-Log row with stop button The log row with button after the vessel has stopped – additional inputs for the stop can be made via the button
+Log row with stop button The log row with button after the ship has stopped – additional inputs for the stop can be made via the button

 The Instruments – all data at a glance